 The embroider area is the area you are using to actually embroider.
 It is smaller than the hoop size.
-It is important to understand that whichever embroidery hoop you use, embroidery area is smaller.
+It is important to understand that whichever embroidery hoop you use, the embroidery area is smaller.
 Remember this is a very important fact to avoid mistakes.

 Everything you want to do on the embroidery machine depends on a hoop.
-Now, if you buy cheaper embroidery machine it’s likely it’ll have one smaller hoop size.
+Now, if you buy a cheaper embroidery machine it’s likely it’ll have one smaller hoop size.
 More expensive embroidery machines will offer a wider range of hoop sizes and this is great because this way you’ll be able to carry out a variety of embroidery designs.

 The physical size of the embroidery hoop won’t match the actual sewing space.
 Every embroidery comes with an Instruction Manual.
 In this manual, you’ll find the list of hoop sizes that machine supports.